muktihari/fit/internal/cmd/fitgen/README.md

-# Fit SDK for Go Generator
+# FIT SDK for Go Generator

-The Fit SDK Generator in Go, also known as "fitgen", is a program designed to create several \*.go files using `Profile.xlsx`, file retrieved from the Official Fit SDK release.
-The generated files enable this Fit SDK for Go to carry out the decoding and encoding process of Fit files.
+The FIT SDK Generator in Go, also known as "fitgen", is a program designed to create several \*.go files using `Profile.xlsx`, file retrieved from the Official FIT SDK release.
+The generated files enable this FIT SDK for Go to carry out the decoding and encoding process of FIT files.

 The files are organized into distinct packages: